nonnontrivial/micro-map-router/readme.md

 Routes for lambdas.

-Associate functions with the methods they should be invoked on.
+Associate functions with the HTTP methods they should be invoked on.

 ```console
 npm i micro-map-router